-The PCIGR has established a chemical abrasion technique (CA-TIMS) that allows us to achieve precision better than 0.1% (and now approaching 0.02% for specific samples) on dates of U-Th-Pb-bearing accessory minerals in mafic and ultramafic rocks.
+PCIGR has established a chemical abrasion technique (CA-TIMS) that allows us to achieve precision better than 0.1% (and now approaching 0.02% for specific samples) on dates of U-Th-Pb-bearing accessory minerals in mafic and ultramafic rocks.
 These advances have allowed important discoveries related to the crystallization ages and duration of magmatism in major mafic layered intrusions (MLI).

-One can now obtain the age of formation of a rock unit, burial (subduction) and uplift (exhumation) rates by thermochronology, or the residence time of crystals in a magma chamber before eruption.
-Innovative geochronological research at the PCIGR includes: integrated geochronology (U-Pb, Lu-Hf, Ar-Ar, (U-Th)/He, 3He/4He) to study in detail the orogenic cycles in the Western Canadian Cordillera; precise dating of intrusive-related hydrothermal ore deposits and fluid circulation history in continental arc environments; emplacement history of Phanerozoic large igneous provinces to evaluate rapid (~1 million years) vs. protracted magmatism and potential effects on the environment; high-precision dating of large layered mafic-ultramafic intrusions to derive magma production/flux and cooling rates.
+Researchers can now obtain the age of formation of a rock unit, burial (subduction) and uplift (exhumation) rates by thermochronology, or the residence time of crystals in a magma chamber before eruption.
+Innovative geochronological research at PCIGR includes integrated geochronology (U-Pb, Lu-Hf, Ar-Ar, (U-Th)/He, 3He/4He) to study in detail the orogenic cycles in the Western Canadian Cordillera; precise dating of intrusive-related hydrothermal ore deposits and fluid circulation history in continental arc environments; emplacement history of Phanerozoic large igneous provinces to evaluate rapid (~1 million years) vs. protracted magmatism and potential effects on the environment; and high-precision dating of large layered mafic-ultramafic intrusions to derive magma production/flux and cooling rates.

-The PCIGR is also a major contributor to the “EARTHTIME Initiative” with the goal to produce a highly resolved, calibrated geologic timescale through intercalibration of common enriched isotope spikes and synthetic U–Pb isotope solutions.
+PCIGR is also a major contributor to the “EARTHTIME Initiative” with the goal to produce a highly resolved, calibrated geologic timescale through intercalibration of common enriched isotope spikes and synthetic U–Pb isotope solutions.